 As the second largest city in Brazil, Rio de Janeiro provides students with the opportunity to study in a lively and culturally diverse setting.
 Rio is considered one of the world’s most striking cities, situated between beaches on one side and a jutting mountain range on the other.
-In Rio, Brazil’s emotional and economic center, life is as varied as both landscape and culture, and equally vibrant and intense.
+In Rio, Brazil’s emotional and cultural center, life is varied, vibrant and intense.

 - Intensive Orientation Course starts in July

 - Full Year: early July - June 30